learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 - Explain how to add new data to a backend using POST
 - Explain how to update data on the backend using PATCH
-- Use forms to initiate data transfer to the server

 ## Introduction